Creative Non-Fiction

 We like non-fiction because we live in fictitious times (Michael Moore)

-This 10-week module aims to develop the understanding and practice of non-fiction writing in all its forms, covering all aspects of the craft from ideas to research and writing.
-It will be taught through an interactive mix of reading, writing, discussion and peer appraisal.
+In this 10-week module you will develop your understanding and practice of non-fiction writing in all its forms, covering all aspects of the craft from ideas to research and writing.
+You will be taught through an interactive mix of reading, writing, discussion and peer appraisal.
 A wide range of themes and approaches will be looked at, including life-writing, travel-writing, history, reportage, poetry, drama, and even a dash of cookery writing - almost all human life is here.

 Learning objectives